Bangladesh seeks FBI's help in investigating central bank heist

 "We are trying to find out what type of security there was, what safety measures were taken, and how the thieves penetrated the fire wall," he said.

-The chief of the main opposition Bangladesh Nationalist Party said on Saturday that if elected her party would ensure real autonomy for the central bank.
+The chief of Bangladesh Nationalist Party, the largest opposition party said on Saturday that if elected they would ensure real autonomy for the central bank.